jb1z/OOP_22/README.md

         bool operator == (const Point &other)
         ```

-        It accepts as a parametr an object of `Point` class and return a `bool`.
+        It accepts as a parameter an object of `Point` class and return a `bool`.

    - The second overloaded operator is `+` :